 Frosted animal crackers make a great snack for Elmer the Elephant Fun Friday!
 You can also turn snack into a fun math activity.
 For example, have your students put 10 crackers in a line as if it were an animal parade.
 Then have everyone count their crackers (making sure they all point as you count, using one to one correspondence).
 Everyone eats one cracker at time as you all count down to zero.
 Snack time can be delicious and FUN!

 To get the FREE printables for these activities, visit our TpT Store, 4 Kinder Teachers.
 This is just one of many FUN Friday Activities.
-We will be sharing more.
+See the list below for some fantastic activities that pair with wonderful read alouds.
 FUN Friday is our favorite ways to end the week and keep our students excited about learning.